yugasun/site/content/intro/comparisons.md

 Serverless has tooling that eliminates complexity in creating and managing applications that are distributed across the cloud.

 So, the Serverless Platform does not replace your cloud provider.
-Rather, our event-gateway ties together your cloud architecture while our deployment engine orchestrates deploying applications to various cloud providers and serverless compute services: AWS Lambda, Google Cloud Functions, Microsoft Azure, IBM Cloud Functions.
+Rather, our event-gateway ties together your cloud architecture, while our deployment engine orchestrates deploying applications to various cloud providers and serverless compute services: AWS Lambda, Google Cloud Functions, Microsoft Azure, IBM Cloud Functions.

-dashboard forms the visible backbone of your application (by exposing events and functions), while our tooling provides a single deployment and lifecycle management environment for Serverless Applications hosted on any (or on multiple) cloud providers.

 ## Serverless vs. Heroku